-More than half of drug-related deaths in Broward County, where Coral Springs is located, involved alcohol.
-In addition to that number, nearly a quarter of those admitted to addiction treatment stated alcohol was their primary concern.
+In Broward County alone, alcohol was associated with more than half of the drug-related deaths in 2016.
+In that same timeframe, a quarter of those admitted to addiction treatment in the area said alcohol was their drug of choice.

 Ready to get Help?